Become a Writing Tutor

 We look for students who can:

-- Demonstrate a familiarity with various types of writing project
+- Demonstrate a familiarity with writing across the curriculum

 - Know and explain basic rules of standard written English